-As part of a new programme centred around the Bluecoat’s cultural legacies, a new exhibition, A Creative Community, will launch on 8th September 2021.
+As part of a programme centred around the Bluecoat’s cultural legacies, an exhibition, A Creative Community, launched on 8th September 2021.

-As well as revealing the heritage of artists working in the building, the display will also feature the Bluecoat’s ‘extended family’ of artists-in-residence and printmaking studios, and a new series of photos commissioned from current occupier Sophie Traynor provides an opportunity for the public to get to know the current cohort of creatives.
+As well as revealing the heritage of artists working in the building, the display also featured the Bluecoat’s ‘extended family’ of artists-in-residence and printmaking studios, and a series of photos commissioned from studio occupier Sophie Traynor provided an opportunity for the public to get to know the current cohort of creatives.

-The exhibition reflects a key aim for the Bluecoat as an arts organisation: to ‘unlock creative process’, and it provides a behind the scenes glimpse of this happening.
+The exhibition reflected a key aim for the Bluecoat as an arts organisation: to ‘unlock creative process’, and it provided a behind the scenes glimpse of this happening.

-To accompany the display, Merseyside-based international artist, Leo Fitzmaurice, who has been resident at the Bluecoat for over three years, has curated a collection of historical exhibitions and other images for our online archive.
+To accompany the display, Merseyside-based international artist, Leo Fitzmaurice curated a collection of historical exhibitions and other images for our online archive.

-Accompanying the exhibition is an online programme that will contribute to a conversation around artistic practice in the Liverpool City Region.
+Accompanying the exhibition was an online programme that contributed to a conversation around artistic practice in the Liverpool City Region.

-Laura Brown, co-author of a recent report on studio provision in the city region, will be developing a short film inviting a range of artists and art studios to share their experiences.
-This will inform a discursive event in October, considering the challenges and opportunities that artists and art studios in the city region face.
+Laura Brown, co-author of a report on studio provision in the city region, developed a short film inviting a range of artists and art studios to share their experiences.
+This informed a discursive event in October, considering the challenges and opportunities that artists and art studios in the city region face.